 (f) The test shall continue until the storage pressure decreases to or below the pressure at the beginning of the test, or alternatively in case the first PRD is a re-closing type, the test shall continue until the safety device has opened for a second time;

-(g) The test conditions and the maximum pressure reached within the container during the test are recorded by the Technical Service.
+(g) The test conditions and the maximum pressure reached within the inner container during the test are recorded by the Technical Service.

 3.2.
 The test is passed if the following requirements are fulfilled: